ibm-cloud-docs/openshift/openshift_ingress_qs_roks4.md

 <img src="images/icon-version-43.png" alt="Version 4.3 icon" width="30" style="width:30px; border-style: none"/> This quick start is for clusters that run OpenShift version 4.3 or later only.
 For clusters that run OpenShift version 3.11, see [Quick start for Ingress in OpenShift version 3.11](/docs/openshift?topic=openshift-ingress-qs).
 {: note}

-1. Create a Kubernetes `ClusterIP` service for you app so that it can be included in the router load balancing.
+1. Create a Kubernetes `ClusterIP` service for your app so that it can be included in the router load balancing.
   ```
   oc expose deploy <app_deployment_name> --name my-app-svc --port <app_port> -n <project>
   ```